 Michael’s primary influences are Tangerine Dream, Vangelis, Jean Michele Jarre, and Rafael Anton Irrisari.

-Michael is currently working on his next release in his home studio, vigorously typing away at his computer keyboard to develop the next Intentional Music algorithm with the hopes that it will present him with a much more rewarding set of tracks than the first iteration.
-You can reach him at me at cerkit dot com.
+Michael is currently working on his next release, vigorously typing away at his computer keyboard to develop the next Intentional algorithm with the hopes that it will present him with a much more rewarding result than the last iteration.
+You can reach him on LinkedIn.